obonaventure/cnp3/book/network/network.rst

 .. index:: jumbogram

 Two `hop-by-hop` options have been defined. :rfc:`2675` specifies the jumbogram that enables IPv6 to support packets containing a payload larger than 65535 bytes.
 These jumbo packets have their `payload length` set to `0` and the jumbogram option contains the packet length as a 32 bits field.
 Such packets can only be sent from a source to a destination if all the routers on the path support this option.
 However, as of this writing it does not seem that the jumbogram option has been implemented.
 The router alert option defined in :rfc:`2711` is the second example of `hop-by-hop` option.
 The packets that contain this option should be processed in a special way by the intermediate routers.
 This option is used for IP packets that carry Resource Reservation Protocol (RSVP) messages that must be processed by intermediate routers.

-.. sidebar:: The security risk of hop-by-hop options

 The type 0 routing header defined in :rfc:`2460` is an example of an IPv6 option that must be processed by some routers.
 This option is encoded as shown below.